Sitemap

 6 min readJan 17, 2022

-#3 — DEATH TO 2021 (2021)
+#4 — DEATH TO 2021 (2021)

 Co-director: Jack Clough

-We start with a “movie” that could, from one perspective, not be considered a “feature” in the way we term 90-ish-minute fictional films.
-DEATH TO 2021 is a follow up to Netflix’s mockumentary comedy special DEATH TO 2020 (2020), the brainchild of BLACK MIRROR’s (2011–19) Charlie Brooker and spiritual successor to his year-end specials on British TV.
+We start with a “movie” that could, from one perspective, not be considered a “feature” in the way we term 90-ish-plus-minute fiction films.
+DEATH TO 2021 is a follow up to Netflix’s mockumentary comedy special DEATH TO 2020 (2020), the brainchild of BLACK MIRROR’s (2011–present) Charlie Brooker and spiritual successor to his year-end specials on British TV.
 As with many TV projects, Brooker is seen as the “auteur” behind the project (although he was more loosely involved with this one), which wouldn’t quite be qualified as a series and kind of goes into “TV movie” category as I see it.
 This background serves to explain why I consider DEATH TO 2021 a full-fledged movie and also the circumstance that Ruben came into with co-directing it.
 The formula, look, and template of the DEATH TO… movies were set before his involvement, and in co-directing with Jack Clough, it isn’t quite clear to me what Ruben’s specific contribution was.
 I do know he tweeted about directing some performers in the talking head segments, however.
 In spite of or perhaps because of Ruben’s direction (though I’m inclined to believe the former), DEATH TO 2021 is a pretty miserable little pile of humor.
 DEATH TO 2020 was already not very good, which was based on a series of nihilistic doomerism jokes that had already been made on social media for all of that accursed year.
 It was enlivened, however, by the performances of Hugh Grant, Samuel L. Jackson, and others, who played fictional characters in talking head segments between Laurence Fishburne’s understated narration, slick graphics, and archival footage.
 It’s a parody of the documentary/TV special formula we’ve seen a million times, and for DEATH TO 2021, it rings even more hollow with a continuation of the same kind of jokes for the second year in a row.
 And those jokes are in fact weaker, with even Grant’s work (he was the standout performer the previous year) not able to rise above the worsened writing quality.
 DEATH TO 2021’s failure at being a funny retrospective covering some hard topics may not lie entirely with Ruben’s direction, and as mentioned, I’m not sure what aspects, good or bad, I should attribute to him.
 That can happen in the world of TV and its visual templates set by creators and showrunners.
 But as a feature-length (I consider 60 minutes feature-length), standalone-ish movie-shaped thing, DEATH TO 2021 is without a doubt the worst with Ruben’s directorial credit affixed to it.

-#2 — SCARE ME (2020)
+#3 — SCARE ME (2020)

-Ruben’s directorial debut was a clear ode to his favorite aspects of the horror genre.
-SCARE ME is a creative interpretation of spoken-word “scary stories,” with Ruben himself starring with Aya Cash to deliver compelling scares and humor on the strength of their dialogue and limited setting alone.
-Ruben’s rubber face helps things along nicely, and Cash is ultimately able to impart a depth to her archetypal “strong woman” character that loops into Ruben’s socially conscious script.
+Ruben’s directorial debut is a clear ode to his favorite aspects of the horror genre.
+SCARE ME is a creative interpretation of oral “scary stories,” with Ruben himself starring with Aya Cash to deliver compelling scares and humor on the strength of their dialogue and limited setting alone.
+Ruben’s rubber face helps things along nicely and Cash is ultimately able to impart a depth to her archetypal “strong woman” character that loops into Ruben’s socially conscious script.
 The lighting and investing sound design are nice twists and immediate markers of a director who is not totally relying on traditional horror structure.
 I say “totally,” however, because SCARE ME also falls into awkward territory with baffling plot points and character developments.
-Chris Redd’s character is a welcome addition to the duo’s dynamic, but his appearance and disappearance are so flaccid that it almost makes you question why he was included at all.
+Chris Redd’s character is a welcome addition to the duo’s dynamic, but his appearance and disappearance are so strange that it almost makes you question why he was included at all.
 The ending of SCARE ME also isn’t quite twisty enough for me; its final emotional moments don’t always land, although there is a moment in particular where I see what Ruben was trying to say with positions of his and Cash’s characters.
 Ultimately, the movie is a solid and impressive debut, a movie, like many others, that is about other movies.
 But then, that’s the point, and the metatextual references serve SCARE ME’s universe rather than annoyingly pointing to ours with a “remember that!?”

 #1 — WEREWOLVES WITHIN (2021)